Entanglement Dynamics of Noisy Random Circuits: Large analysis

-When $t$ is large, the above configurations are not economical anymore.
-Instead, we need to consider domain walls separating the upper and lower boundaries, see \reffig{fig-dm}(c)(d) for illustration.
-Interestingly, the sum over these fluctuating domain walls can be analytically carried out, under the restrictions that the number of domain walls is minimal (no ``bubbles") and \textit{horizontally directed} (to keep the exponent of $\frac{1}{d}$ minimal).
-The method for the summation is iterational (over $t$ or $L$), see \cite{SM} for details.
-Here we just mention that, as a sanity check, we find
+From the stat-mech model point of view, as discussed above, we need to consider domain walls separating the upper and lower boundaries as in Figs.~\ref{fig-dm}(c) and \ref{fig-dm}(d)..
+Interestingly, the sum over these fluctuating domain walls can be analytically carried out, under the following two restrictions: \begin{itemize} \item the number of domain walls is minimal (no ``bubbles"); \item domain walls are \textit{horizontally directed}: projecting horizontally, the domain wall can never overlap. \end{itemize} Figures~\ref{fig-dm}(c) and \ref{fig-dm}(d). are examples of configurations satisfying these restrictions.
+The reason for imposing these restrictions is to keep the exponent of $1/d$ minimal: extra horizontal segments and bubbles will contribute more $1/d$ factors.